ndilieto/uacme/README.md

 ```
 kZjqYgAss_sl4XXDfFq-jeQV1_lqsE76v2BoCGegFk4.2evcXalKLhAybRuxxE-HkSUihdzQ7ZDAKA9EZYrTXwU
 ```
-once you set up the above, you can then type 'y' followed by a newline on uacme's input and it will proceed with the challenge.
-If everything goes well, the following will be created:
+After setting up the web server you can then type 'y' followed by a newline on uacme's input.
+This will notify the ACME server that it can proceed with challenge verification.
+If the procedure was successful uacme will save the certificate and the key at:
 ```
 /path/to/uacme.d/www.your.domain.com/cert.pem
 /path/to/uacme.d/private/www.your.domain.com/key.pem